Community Health Assessment

 Community Health Assessment & Plan

-Every five years, Jefferson County Public Health (JCPH), in collaboration with the Jefferson County Board of Health, Jefferson County Health Council and numerous community partners, organizations and government agencies, undergoes a comprehensive community health improvement planning process resulting in a Jefferson County Community Health Assessment and a Community Health Improvement Plan.
+Every three years, Jefferson County Public Health (JCPH), in collaboration with the Jefferson County Board of Health, Lutheran Medical Center, St Anthony’s Hospital, and numerous community partners, organizations and government agencies, undergoes a comprehensive community health improvement planning process resulting in a Jefferson County Community Health Assessment and a Community Health Improvement Plan.
+JCPH is currently undergoing this process – to review the data currently available, click here.

 2013 Community Health Assessment